thedynamiclinker/sudocode/bin/babel.md

 0: No.

-1: Promise you're not hiding any tricks in the assemly?
+1: Promise you're not hiding any tricks in the assembly?

 0: I promise.